RISK IS NOT A DIRTY WORD!

 We’re bound to fall down or become paralyzed from setting the bar for every accomplishment so high we can’t possible reach it (such as trying to make everyone like us!),

 Sadly, to the outside world it can look like we don’t set the bar high enough, labeled lazy, stupid or crazy.
 We are NOT.
-It’s our terror (E) & CDs that stop us, or cause our mistakes
+It’s our terror (E) & CDs that stop us, or cause mistakes & procrastination.

 — ‘rovers’ – who act more randomly.